Understanding Stellar Mass-Metallicity and Size Relations in Simulated Ultra-Faint Dwarf Galaxies: Numerical methodology

 where the characteristic mass is $m_{\rm char}=30\Msun$ (e.g., \citealp{Wise2012}).

-On the other hand, if a star particle is classified as a Pop II star, we perform individual IMF sampling from a star particle with a mass of $m_{\star} = 60 M_{\odot}$, thus forming a SSP.
-We sample masses from the Salpeter IMF (\citealp{Salpeter1955}), defined by the equation $dN/d\log m \approx m^{-\alpha}$, with a slope $\alpha = 1.35$ over the mass range $[0.1 - 100] M_{\odot}$, until the total mass reaches $60 M_{\odot}$.
-If, during this sampling, a mass falls within the range of $8\Msun-40 M_{\odot}$, the eligible range for a Type II SN explosion, we designate this particle as a Type II SN progenitor with the sampled mass.
+On the other hand, if a star particle is classified as a Pop II star, we perform individual IMF sampling from a star particle with a mass of $m_{\star} = 60 \Msun$, thus forming a SSP.
+We sample masses from the Salpeter IMF (\citealp{Salpeter1955}), defined by the equation $dN/d\log m \approx m^{-\alpha}$, with a slope $\alpha = 1.35$ over the mass range $[0.1 - 100] \Msun$, until the total mass reaches $60 \Msun$.
+If, during this sampling, a mass falls within the range of $[8 - 40] \Msun$, the eligible range for a Type II SN explosion, we designate this particle as a Type II SN progenitor with the sampled mass.

+Since the individually sampled star particles have masses within $8\Msun-100 \Msun$, we use the following method to conserve the original gas-particle mass of $60\Msun$.
+If a sampled star has a mass $m_{\star}\in[8 - 60]\Msun$, we assign a lost mass of $60-m_{\star}$ to the next SSP particle.
+Conversely, if a star with $m_{\star}\in[60,100]\Msun$, we assign a reduced mass of $120-m_{\star}$ to the next SSP particle.
 This approach of individual star sampling, where a single stellar particle can result in a discrete SN explosion, allows us to accurately capture the discrete nature of SN explosions.
-If the star particle does not contain a mass within the eligible range for an SN explosion, it consists of low-mass stars totaling $60 M_{\odot}$ and does not trigger any SN explosion.
+If the star particle does not contain a mass within the eligible range for a SN explosion, it consists of low-mass stars totaling $60 \Msun$ and does not trigger any SN explosion.

+\citet{Revaz2016} highlighted that incomplete sampling of the IMF using high-resolution SSP particles can increase scatter in alpha abundance ratios, especially for low-metallicity stars, and as well as MDF.
+However, our study shows that star formation primarily occurs in starbursts over short timescales, minimizing the impact of Type Ia SNe and AGB star losses on stellar metallicity since our SSP is a 60 $\Msun$ particle with stars ranging from 0.1 to 8 $\Msun$, and the tendency for stars to form in groups helps average out the effects of incomplete IMF sampling.